cloudmesh-book/book-latex-2018/cloud-clusters/chapters/pi/case.md

 will also replicate these steps to identify a fair evaluation without bias.

-[\[E:.Pi.Cluster.Build\]]{#E:.Pi.Cluster.Build
+Pi.Cluster.Build

-label="E:.Pi.Cluster.Build"} Build groups of up to 5 people.
+: Build groups of up to 5 people.
 Make a plan on what needs to be done to build the cluster and develop a schedule.
 Include in this plan (a) obtaining the material the hardware build, (b) the installation of the operating system (c) the testing of the system (d) familiarizing with the OS.

-[\[E:.Pi.Cluster.DockerSwarm\]]{#E:.Pi.Cluster.DockerSwarm
+Pi.Cluster.DockerSwarm

-label="E:.Pi.Cluster.DockerSwarm"} Install a docker Swarm cluster on your PI.
+: Install a docker Swarm cluster on your PI.
 Develop a tutorial in markdown and mind plagiarism.
 Contribute your tutorial to this document to get acknowledged and credit.
 Work with others in class to coordinate a single tutorial.

-[\[E:.Pi.Cluster.Kubernetes\]]{#E:.Pi.Cluster.Kubernetes
+Pi.Cluster.Kubernetes

-label="E:.Pi.Cluster.Kubernetes"} Install a kubernetes cluster on your PI.
+: Install a kubernetes cluster on your PI.
 Develop a tutorial in markdown and mind plagiarism.
 Contribute your tutorial to this document to get acknowledged and credit.
 Work with others in class to coordinate a single tutorial.

-[\[E:.Pi.Cluster.Spark\]]{#E:.Pi.Cluster.Spark
+Pi.Cluster.Spark

-label="E:.Pi.Cluster.Spark"} Install a spark cluster on your PI.
+: Install a spark cluster on your PI.
 Develop a tutorial in markdown and mind plagiarism.
 Contribute your tutorial to this document to get acknowledged and credit.
 Work with others in class to coordinate a single tutorial.

 ### Virtual Raspberry Cluster